kylejbrk/PyBot/README.md

 To create a bot and add it your server, follow the instructions here: https://discordapp.com/developers/docs/intro

-Make sure the requirements are installed above, and set up your enviornment variables to be the following:
+Make sure the requirements above are installed, and set up your enviornment variables to be the following:
 ```
 TOKEN=(Your Bot Token)
 SERVERID=(Your Discord Server ID)